-I started my career nearly 18 years ago working with families of repeat juvenile offenders as a member of the Department of Corrective Services MST program.
+I started my career two decades ago working with families of repeat juvenile offenders as a member of the Department of Corrective Services MST program.
 Regrettably, rocking up to court from time to time for these young offenders became part of the job.
 I learned my rookie mistakes early!
-For the past 13 years, I’ve been working with families involved in the Family Court of WA.
+For over a decade, I’ve supported families involved in the Family Court of WA.
 I have been subpoenaed more times than I can count, written a truckload of Court Reports, and enjoyed(?) plenty of time being cross-examined on the stand.
-It’s time I put that experience to good use to demystify the court process for my fellow mental health professionals.
+Inside this webinar I put that experience to good use to demystify the court process for my fellow mental health professionals.

-When the Family Fractures – Therapy with Individuals from Separated Families
+When the Family Fractures – Therapy with Children from Separated Families

 Practice Managers: Contact me to organise a day for your team

 CPD hours: 7